Donor Profile

 Bilateral Spending

 US bilateral ODA is provided entirely in the form of grants.
-The Biden Administration is prioritizing locally led development and USAID has set a target to have 25% of its funding going to local partners by 2025, though this target is not likely to be reached.
+USAID has set a target to have 25% of its funding going to local partners by 2025, though this target is not likely to be reached.
+Localization enjoys bipartisan support from both Democrats and Republicans.
 The US focus on grants over loans is to ensure that US development money is directed to the most vulnerable.

 The largest share of US bilateral ODA went to ‘health and populations,’ which overtook 'humanitarian aid' for the first time since 2018.
 The sector with the largest jump in ODA was ‘refugees in donor countries,’ which has seen just short of a five-fold increase between 2020 and 2022.